osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

-# Identifying and Prioritizing Underperforming Vendors
+# Identifying and Prioritizing Underperforming Suppliers

 ## Introduction and Business Problem